devleaks/storyrevealerjs/README.md

 Text would be both
-provided by the user, and automagically generated from data (sports results) coming from the social network.
+provided by the user, and automagically generated from data (sports results) from the social network.
 It had to be simple to generate by computer (from statistics, result highlights, etc.) and presentation had to be great.
 Hence the intermediate JSON structured document fed to Storyrevealer at the start of the project.